MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-build-segments.md

 ## Previewing segment members and size estimate

 When you're satisfied with your segment definition, select **Refresh** on the bottom toolbar to quickly check if you are on the right track to creating your segment.
-This will give you an estimated size of how many members are in the segment.
+This gives you an estimated size of how many members are in the segment.

 To see a list of the first set of segment members the app fetched based on your definition, select **View sample of included members** on the bottom toolbar.
-This will give you an estimate of who is in this segment.
+This gives you an estimate of who is in this segment.

 > [!div class="mx-imgBorder"]
 > ![View sample of included segment members.](media/real-time-marketing-build-segment-members.png "View sample of included segment members")